Wil-Ro/Blog/README.md

 Find the site at [www.rosia.me](https://rosia.me) and a blog post about its creation [here](https://www.rosia.me/ThisSite.html)

+Also! if you want to use this program, find usage in usage.md!
+Drop me a message if you do use this program, Id love an excuse to clean it up a bit

 ## TODOs
 - [ ] add a "latest change" section to the front page